 One day I’m tucking them into bed with a routine of hugs and kisses, blessings and songs, the next they’re going to bed by themselves.
 One day I’m detailing how to deal with their annoying sibling, the next they groan: “Mom, I can figure it out by myself.”

-Their educational choices move in similar fashion.
+Their educational choices move in a similar fashion.

 One day I’m reading fairy tales and Trumpet of the Swan then To Kill A Mockingbird and The Great Gatsby.
 One day I’m teaching subtraction, the next I’m listening to the math video lecture not understanding what new language they’re learning.

-Moving on, Growing Up
+Moving on, growing up

 Individual.
 Unique.
 In fits & starts.
 Engaging one thing.
 Letting another thing go.